When I work with patients that experience IBS-C, 3 potential key pieces of their digestive health care puzzle come to mind:

 Jenna: Many people are affected by PFD that is unbeknownst to them.
 Consequently, these conditions are often left unreported, undiagnosed and untreated.
 PFD can impact men, women and children.
 Although there are many factors that can predispose these issues, common factors I see in the clinic include: damage to the muscles from childbirth, aging, pelvic surgeries, anxiety, depression or a history of physical, sexual or mental trauma.

 Kate: How would an individual know they have pelvic floor dysfunction?
-Are there certain tests for instance?
+Are there certain tests?

 Jenna: I feel the most important step to identify pelvic floor dysfunction is to increase awareness on what normal function is.
 Any alteration in bowel, bladder or sexual function could be due to PFD.
 Constipation and significant straining to have a bowel movement is not normal, painful intercourse is not normal and leaking after childbirth or with aging is also not normal.
 These are all signs of PFD.